Florida –-(Ammoland.com)- Dear Senator Flores,

 What shame!
 As a Floridian and a Voter, I feel betrayed.
 I once lived in your district and when you ran for Senate.
 I proudly supported you.

 Furthermore, I have spent my hard earned vacation time at the Capitol this year fighting for better gun rights.
 Not as a Lobbyist but as a private citizen.
 I've had to take time off from work so I can voice what so many fellow Floridians think.
 WE WANT BETTER GUN RIGHTS!
 And when I go to your office.
 I get nothing.
 Not even thirty seconds of your time to meet with me and answer my questions.
 You'd rather go on Facebook with Ms. Tia Mitchell (a paid reporter) then meet with me.
 An actual voter.
 For shame Senator….
 FOR SHAME!

 You have claimed to speak for your voters.
-Then why aren't you listening them?
-Why the two faced answers to the media?
+Then why aren't you listening to them?
+Why the two-faced answers to the media?
 Senator, your statements to the media show your true color.
-You'd violate your oath as a Senator and flip flop to stay in power.
+You'd violate your oath as a Senator and flip-flop to stay in power.
 Your actions speak louder than words and so far Senator, they are deafening!
-Here are you own words Senator.
+Here are your own words Senator.

 “I feel that what I've done is reflective the views of my community, reflective the views of the people who elected me, and reflect the views of a lot of people in the State of Florida that want to feel safe and the debate on whether or not inserting more guns makes us safer, that's not final.” ~ Anitere Flores – March 9, 2017 (The Florida Times-Union) interview with Tia Mitchell